litterat/litterat/100DaysOfCode.md

  - Litterat serialization guide.
 For people writing serialization formats.

+## Day 69 - August 2 - Planning the refactor

+Given the structural problems discovered in the last week.
+It's time to refactor.
+At this stage I think this will involve combining the model and bind libraries into one.
+I don't think it makes sense to use them separately.
+This will roughly involve:

+ 1. Prepare by committing and making sure current tests pass.
+ 2. Create litterat-core.
+ 3. Move over the central parts of the model code.
+ 4. Create generation of model from test classes.
+ 5. Move over the bind library.
+ 6. Generate the bind code based on the model.
+ 7. Refactor the main interfaces.
+ 8. Move over the test code and other example code.

+This is not going to be a particularly fun task, but I think its required before the project can move forward.

+## Day 68 - August 1 - Stepping back and re-thinking

+Developed a presentation slide deck to describe the concept of building Litterat based on first principles.
+In the process realised that the ordering between the bind library and the model is wrong.
+In a code first development process it should be:

+ Write code -> Extract Model -> Share schema -> Bind model to code.

+ In a schema first development process:

+ Get Schema -> Read schema into Model -> Generate code -> Bind model to code.

+The problem is that the current bind library is going from code to bind model.
+This is making it difficult to develop the model library in the right way.
+I've been feeling blocked on the implementation and I think this is part of the problem.

+## Day 67 - July 22 - Writing tests for the model

+Created the litterat-model-test library and implemented an initial test.
+The test highlights the need to implement the model to bind validation.
+I might need to further implement a basic JSON Schema reader to model and shift the json reader/writer to depend on the model.
+This continues to highlight the similarities between the bind data classes and model types.
+The underlying issue is that the reader/writers need the bind data classes but not the model.
+There needs to be a clearer distinction between when to use the model, bind classes and/or some combination of the two.

+Added some very basic implementations for various atom types including integer, real, boolean and string.
+The atom types need a lot more work.

+## Day 66 - July 17 - More model binding

+Continued to document and refactor the Litterat model.
+I had shifted the Atom class into its own package, but moved it back as it is an unsealed union of future atom types.
+Makes more sense for the Definition to be a sealed union of element and atom.

+Also implemented BigInteger for unsigned long values for input/output in XPL.
+Also added BigInteger as a default atom in the bind library,

+## Day 65 - July 13 - Removed the Reference

+Looking at the Litterat model again and noticed that the Reference class was a wrapper around the TypeName.
+When looking again at Backus-Nuar form the name of the rule and the name of the type in the rule definition are the same thing.
+Making the TypeName implement Element simplifies the overall model.

+When thinking about the binding between code and model, there's two distinct paths that need to be considered.
+A code first path requires that the model is generated and added to the model based on the structure of the code.
+In a schema first path, the schema is first imported into the model and then model is bound to the code.

+## Day 64 - June 16 - Head banging

+Spent some more time banging my head against the model binder.

+## Day 64 - June 14 - Code first model binding

+Looking at refactoring the code first model binding code.
+Trying to simplify and make it easier to read.
+The main problem is the concept of the difference between when to create new type names.
+For instance, if you have a Record that includes an array.
+It is possible to define the array inline as part of the record, or create a new definition for the array give it a name.
+In the end, this will need to be the developers choice, so additional annotations may be required.

+Pulled on the thread and found that the way TypeLibrary registers and binds classes will need to be refactored.
+The problem is that currently, the TypeLibrary will attempt to create new definitions for any class.
+From a security point of view that's not a great idea as you could load jars and potentially inject other unexpected data classes into a stream.
+It would be better that the developer is in control and initially binds the classes to the TypeLibrary.

+## Day 63 - June 11 - A few updates

+Removed references to PEP in most of the documentation and code.
+The concept of projected embedded pairs was the basis for the early implementation.
+The concepts are still there but don't really correctly describe that the design.
+It's also not something that needs to be exposed to developers.

+Also updated gradlew and got buildkite running on the new machine correctly.
+Builds are green again!

 ## Day 62 - May 30 - Refactoring XPL array reading and writing

 I had a test case for XPL that involved a List<String>.
 The original implementation for XPL only allowed reading/writing array classes.
 By passing down the DataClassArray I was able to use the correct technique to read/write the list.
 Noticed that both the dataClass -> model and the model -> xpl.lang required more work to align the models.